What It’s Like to Create Colors for Chanel

 Lucia Pica has one of the best jobs on earth.
-As Chanel Beauty’s global creative designer for make-up and color, Pica’s job is to dream in pigments.
+As Chanel Beauty’s global creative designer for makeup and color, Pica’s job is to dream in pigments.
 She travels around the world for color inspiration and returns home to Paris to identify the 50 or so lucky colors that eventually get made into a Chanel beauty collection.
 Did you put yellow varnish on your nails last summer?
 Pica came up with that.
 The Cut talks to Pica about what her job is really like, having “color block,” and the emotions that inspired Chanel’s new fall 2018 collection.

 Your job is to create hundreds of colors for new Chanel beauty collections.
 What is that process like?